Party cups as gas masks: Idlib civilians prepare for battle

 Civilians in Syria’s last major stronghold of active opposition to President Bashar al-Assad’s rule are preparing food and digging shelters ahead of an expected army offensive.

-They are also putting their faith in neighboring Turkey’s diplomacy to spare them from military action, which could become a humanitarian disaster. [nL8N1VQ6IS]
+They are also putting their faith in neighboring Turkey’s diplomacy to spare them from military action, which could become a humanitarian disaster.

 “We are preparing what little we can: small primitive masks we can place on our children’s mouths in case we are hit with chemicals,” 20-year-old Shahad told Reuters from his village south of Idlib city, where he shares a house with his pregnant wife, three children and around 15 other people.